This is a sponsored post written for Avex Designs.

 - Hubspot Sales CRM: This free CRM (with paid upgrades) will help you keep track of clients, conversations, and deals, so that you can stay on top of the all-important follow-up.

 - Buffer: Whether you’re managing a client’s social media, or working on personal branding for your own, Buffer offers free and paid options that make it easy to constantly keep your network updated (without having to spend a lot of time on planning).

-When deciding between different software tools and marketing campaigns to scale your business, move forward with caution.
+When deciding between different software tools, marketing strategies, and marketing campaigns to scale your business, move forward with caution.
 Throwing money at a situation won’t necessarily improve it, but careful strategy surrounding growth can lead to great results.

 Just as with your first few months of self-employment, try to keep freelance business expenses at a minimum.

 That said, if adding a team member or expensive software program will free up a significant amount of your time to make more money — full speed ahead!

 Final Thoughts: Starting a Side Hustle & Making it a Full-Time Freelance Business